Asymptotic mapping class groups of Cantor manifolds and their finiteness properties: Introduction

 {\bf The topological vs the smooth categories.} We have chosen to work in the differentiable category in order to present our results in a unified manner.
 However, if $M$ has dimension $\le 3$, then by \cite{FM,Ha78,Ha83}

 and thus the results above remain valid in the topological category also.
 In higher dimensions, however, the two categories are different.

 {\bf Acknowledgements.} The authors are indebted to Oscar Randal-Williams for answering their many questions about mapping class groups of higher-dimensional manifolds.
 We are also grateful to Andrew Putman for conversations about mapping class groups of 3-manifolds.
 Finally, we thank Louis Funar, Allen Hatcher, Ian Leary, Chris Leininger, Michah Sageev, Dennis Sullivan, Hongbin Sun, Nathalie Wahl and Matt Zaremsky.
 We are indebted to Chris Leininger for pointing out an error in Proposition 7.3 of a previous version, and to him and Rachel Skipper for suggesting an argument around it; see Proposition \ref{prop:join}.
+Finally, thanks to the referees for comments and suggestions that served to improve the paper.